stefano-rainieri/yajs/README.md

 ## Before
 This library has no dependencies.
 You only have to include a JS file.
-This library is JS-centric, 'cause it is built with webpack.
+It's built with webpack, so the CSS applied to the elements, is added via the bundled JS.
-So the CSS applied to the elements, is added via the bundled JS and just in order to make the right positioning of the sliding elements.
+This CSS is just in order to make the right positioning of the sliding elements.
 No other rules will be applied (backgrounds, colors, shadows etc...).
 Of course, you can add custom css to inside sliding elements, don't worry.